ucll-vgo/picross-solution/docs/rules.md

 As mentioned earlier, the VM should only expose conceptual information.
-If you want to be able to notify the user that (s)he has won, provide a `Cell<bool> hasWon`, which the view can then choose to observe.
+If you want to be able to notify the user that (s)he has won, provide a `Cell<bool> hasWon` which the view can then choose to observe.

 ## Program Initialization